Monday to Friday

 Developing new safety systems

-To guarantee driver safety, automakers are constantly developing new safety systems, each more innovative than the last.
+To guarantee driver safety, manufacturers are constantly developing new safety systems, each more innovative than the last.

 Functional safety for connected vehicles

-This safety device ensures that the electric vehicle's critical systems (propulsion, braking, steering) function perfectly, even in the event of failure or malfunction.
+This safety device ensures that the electric vehicle's critical systems (propulsion, braking, steering) function perfectly, even in the event of a fault or malfunction.
 It complies with French, European and international standards ISO 26262.
 These three standards define the requirements and guidelines.

 Passive safety

-This type of safety refers to the components of the electric vehicle that contribute to the protection of the vehicle's occupants in the event of an accident. protection of vehicle occupants in the event of an accident.
-It includes seat belts, airbags and the vehicle structure.
+This type of safety refers to the components of the electric vehicle that contribute to the protection of vehicle occupants in the event of an accident.
+It includes seatbelts, airbags and the vehicle structure.
 These components are common to both conventional and electric vehicles.
 To test these safety systems, a number of tests are carried out, including frontal collision, side impact and roof strength tests.
-Passive safety is governed by regulation (EU) 2019/2144which came into force on July 6, 2022.
+Passive safety is governed by the regulation (EU) 2019/2144which came into force on 6 July 2022.

 Active safety

-It is the set of safety systems that prevent accidents from happening.
-Electric vehicle safety systems include anti-lock brakes, traction control systems and electronic stability programs.
-These systems depend on sensors and algorithms, and are common in both electric and internal combustion vehicles.
+It is the set of safety systems that prevent an accident from happening.
+These safety systems for electric vehicles include anti-lock brakes, traction control systems and electronic stability programmes.
+These systems rely on sensors and algorithms and are common in both electric and internal combustion vehicles.

-As modern vehicles incorporate ADAS functions and communication interfaces, they become increasingly connected, and the danger of potential cyber attacks grows.
+As modern vehicles incorporate ADAS functions and communication interfaces, they become increasingly connected and the danger of potential cyber attacks increases.
 This is particularly true for electric vehicles, as they operate fully connected with different networks and protocols that need to be protected.

 How can you make a successful transition to an electric vehicle?

-For a company, one of the main challenges when considering electrifying its vehicle fleet is being able to provide a recharging infrastructure for all its employees.
+For a company, one of the main challenges when considering the electrification of its car fleet is to be able to provide a reliable and efficient service. recharging infrastructure for all its employees.

 Providing an adequate recharging infrastructure

-The installation of charging stations makes it easy for employees to recharge their vehicles during working hours.
-Employees simply plug their electric vehicle into the charging station and recharge it while they work.
-This saves time.
-Incentives are available to encourage companies to install charging stations.
+Installing charging points makes it easy for employees to recharge their vehicles during working hours.
+Employees simply plug their electric vehicle into the charging point and recharge it while they work.
+That way, they save time.
+Support is available to encourage companies to install charging points.

-At national level, the ADVENIR program program covers 50% of the cost of purchasing and installing a charging station for French companies (up to a maximum of €600).
-It also subsidizes supply costs.
-Of course, the charging stations must be intended for employees or customers only, and comply with current safety standards.
+At national level, the ADVENIR programme takes 50 % of the cost of purchasing and installing a recharging point for French companies (up to a maximum of €600).
+It also subsidises the supply costs.
+Of course, the terminals must only be used by employees or customers and must comply with current safety standards.

-Regional grants are also available to support companies in this project, for example, the Île-de-France region offers a €200 subsidy per recharging point for companies with fewer than 250 employees.
-On the local side, the city of Paris offers a €500 subsidy per recharging point for companies that commit to installing at least 5.
+Regional aid is also available to support companies in this project, for example, the Île-de-France region is offering €200 per recharging point for companies with fewer than 250 employees.
+On the local front, the City of Paris is offering €500 aid per recharging point for companies that commit to installing at least 5.

-Also read → Support for the installation of charging stations in 2023
+Also read → Support for the installation of charging points in 2023

 Training and raising employee awareness: the key to success?

 Many company employees are still unaware of the many advantages that electric vehicles can offer them.
-Organizing workshops or training sessions to inform them is essential.
-They can learn more about the reduced operating costs, lower maintenance requirements and environmental benefits.
+Organising workshops or training sessions to inform them is essential.
+They can learn more about the reduced running costs, lower maintenance requirements and environmental benefits.

-These awareness-raising sessions will also inform them of the potential for long-term savings, including reduced fuel costs and possible tax incentives.
-By fostering understanding, misconceptions are dispelled, and it enables employees to seriously consider electric vehicles as a viable option.
+These awareness-raising sessions will also be an opportunity to inform them of the potential for long-term savings, including reduced fuel costs and possible tax incentives.
+By promoting understanding, misconceptions are dispelled and employees are encouraged to seriously consider electric vehicles as a viable option.